 Work on Gender-Based Violence in Emergencies (GBViE) Standard Operating Procedures (SOPs) for evacuation centres has begun under the Spotlight Initiative.
 Two experts were recruited with GBViE and emergency response technical capacity who have worked together as a team support this work, with one arriving in country in late November (the second consultant works remotely and provides technical expertise on gender).
 One of these experts, who has extensive DRR experience, has been embedded in the NDMO to help facilitate communication and bolster national leadership on the Spotlight.
 The GBViE SOP template being developed under the Initiative will, once endorsed by the NDMO, become a part of the National Evacuation Centre Management Guidelines currently under revision through a complementary DFAT funded project "Self Ples Blong Yumi".
 This project is a key priority under the 2022 NDMO business plan and UN team is working closely with the NDMO's Senior Disaster Risk Management (DRM) and Camp Coordination and Camp Management (CCCM) officer to integrate the GBViE SOP template into national, provincial and community level evacuation response plans.
-In early 2022 Spotlight team will support the NDMO in seeking review, comment, and endorsement of the GBViE SOP template from key partners including the Department of Women's Affairs.
+In early 2022 (after the end of this reporting period), the Spotlight team supported the NDMO in seeking review, comment, and endorsement of the GBViE SOP template from key partners.
+A national-level orientation and consultation session was held with the Department of Womens' Affairs, the NDMO, the Malvatumauri Chiefs Council, and provincial-level training was conducted with representatives from 5 Sanma Area Councils, Vanuatu Red Cross Society, ADRA International, Save the Children Vanuatu and the NDMO Provincial Office.

-As the Government branch responsible for managing the ongoing State of Emergency and the transition from response to recovery from Tropical Cyclone Harold, the NDMO has recently had reduced capacity to engage in the Spotlight Initiative.
-Hopefully, as the country builds back better from the devastation of this natural disaster, NDMO will once again become more engaged in Spotlight Initiative's implementation in the country.
+As the Government branch responsible for managing the ongoing State of Emergency and the transition from response to recovery from Tropical Cyclone Harold, the NDMO had reduced capacity to engage in the Spotlight Initiative during the reporting period.
+NDMO engagement has improved in the first quarter of 2022, as TC Harold response activities lessened and responsibility for COVID-19 emergency response was transferred to the Ministry of Health.